-Analysis | Democrats threaten the GOP will ‘regret’ confirming Amy Coney Barrett.
+Analysis | Democrats say Republicans will ‘regret’ confirming Amy Coney Barrett.
 Will they?

 Minutes after the Senate confirmed Barrett, Rep. Alexandria Ocasio-Cortez (D-N.Y.), tweeted a call to do it.

 But let’s say Senate Republicans manage to keep their majority by a seat or two.
 (It’s going to be close either way.)
 How could Democrats get revenge then?
 Perhaps by leveraging their party’s renewed attention to judicial politics, once the domain of conservatives.
-After Ginsburg’s death, Democrats saw high levels of grass roots fundraising.
+After Ginsburg’s death, Democrats saw high levels of grass-roots fundraising.
 And there are plenty of reasons for the party to get mad at the court in the weeks and months ahead.

 Democrats’ health-care law and practices championed by voting-rights advocates are already facing real threats from the court.
 Literally as the Senate was voting to confirm Barrett, the court ruled against Democrats in Wisconsin on whether to accept mailed ballots that arrive after Nov.
 3. The decision was 5-3, meaning that Republicans didn’t even need Barrett on it to get the ruling they wanted in a key swing state.
 (Last week the court deadlocked 4-4 on whether to accept late-arriving ballots in Pennsylvania, technically upholding the decision to accept them.)